AlexRaeside/AlexRaeside/README.md

 project that combines python, R and linux to analyse single-read RNA-Seq.

-I've also got a small Rshiny app in the simple_shiny repo but I am currently focused on learning streamlit for webapps and quarto for report building.
+I've also got a small Rshiny app in the simple_shiny repo but I am currently focused on learning streamlit for webapps and quarto for report building so don't expect any more rshiny apps for the time being.

 If you have any questions about my projects or suggestions about something else I should work on (currently working on a scRNA-Seq proejct) let me know at alexraeside@gmail.com